 Share: Have you created lessons around History Detectives?
 Do you have class investigations or student discoveries you wish to share?
 Visit our Facebook page and share your ideas and resources with us.
 We always love to hear from you!

-Go to PBS Teachers for more than 3000+ lesson plans and activities.
+Go to PBS Learning Media for more than 3000+ lesson plans and activities.